pschraut/UnityTexture2DArrayImportPipeline/README.md

 If the Texture2DArray is still solid magenta after you pressed "Apply", it's very likely there was an issue with the setup.
 Please take a look at the Unity Console window for any import error.
 Open the Console from the main menu "Window > General > Console".

-A common reason why importing a Texture2DArray fails is because the input textures have different sizes or formats.
-Every texture added to the Texture2DArray must have the same size and format, otherwise it won't work.
-Please see [this document](howitworks) for technical details.
+A common reason why importing a Texture2DArray fails, is because the input textures have different sizes or formats.
+Every texture added to the Texture2DArray must have the same size and format, as explained earlier, otherwise it won't work.

 The error in the Console window would look like in the following image.